Juannnrv/cineCampus/README.md

 **Description:** Handles cases where a credit card provided does not match the user's credit card or is invalid, resulting in a declined payment and the availability of the chosen seats becoming available again.

-**Preconditions:** The user must be registered, and the show must exist with available seats.
+**Preconditions:** The user must be registered and authenticated with a valid JWT, and the show must exist with available seats.

 **Request Body Parameters:**